joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Certificate/README.md

 ### RevocationMode

 A flag which specifies how revocation checks are performed.
-Specifying an online check can result in a long delay while the certificate authority is contacted.
+Specifying an on-line check can result in a long delay while the certificate authority is contacted.

 Revocation checks are only performed when the certificate is chained to a root certificate.

-### How do I configure my app to require a certificate only on certain paths?
+### Can I configure my application to require a certificate only on certain paths?

-Not possible, remember the certificate exchange is done that the start of the HTTPS conversation, it's done by the host, not the app.
+Not possible, remember the certificate exchange is done that the start of the HTTPS conversation, it's done by the host, not the application.
 Kestrel, IIS, Azure Web Apps don't have any configuration for this sort of thing.

-## <a name="hostConfiguration"></a>How do I configure my host to require a certificate?
+## <a name="hostConfiguration"></a>Configuring your host to require certificates

 ### Kestrel